arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 ### **<a name="a1"></a>[EXERCISE 1](#q1)**

 We've repeated code in the `setWidth` and `setHeight` methods almost exactly.
-This could be replaced with a call to a new method "`validateLength`", but even this would be a bit more work than necessary.
-As is, the `if`/`else` in each method is just using `0` if the input is negative, and the input otherwise, so it can be replaced by a call to `Math.max`.
+This could be replaced with a call to a new method "`validateLength`" method, in which we can put the repeated code.

 ### **<a name="a2"></a>[EXERCISE 2](#q2)**